 I make a slight exception for these baked oatmeal cups.
 The oats have nut butter baked into them, and they’re topped with a dollop of jam that gets all thick and condensed like the jelly in a thumbprint cookie.
 In short, they’re delicious – and they’re equally enjoyable hot from the oven as they are chilled from the fridge.

 If the traditional peanut butter and grape/strawberry combo isn’t your thing, you can play around with your favorite flavor combinations.
-Maybe you’ll like almond butter and raspberry jam.
+Maybe you’ll like almond butter and this homemade blackberry jam recipe.
 Or sunflower butter and apricot preserves.
 The baked oatmeals cups pictured here are my current favorite – cashew butter and tart cherry preserves.

 How to make baked oatmeal cups